patriciomacadden/bootstrap-generators/README.md

 $ rails generate bootstrap:install
 ```

-This command will copy all twitter/bootstrap files.
-Once ran, follow the instructions on how to setup.
+This generator will copy all assets files.
+Then, follow the instructions on how to setup them.

 ### Layout